werfish/AndroidSQLite_RegisterExample/README.md

 Insert the records to the database

 On failing any of the tests, validation is stopped and a Toast is shown to the user containing apriopriate message.
-# Good Source on Password Encryption and Practices
+# Good Sources on Password Encryption and Practices

 Some sources I used to learn about password encryption.